 - Wash, pat dry, and chop the spinach leaves.

-- Add flour to a bowl.
+- Add flours and boiled sama rice to a bowl.
 Rub the ghee well into the flour before adding spices and spinach leaves.

 - Once the flour looks like a crumble mix, add chopped spinach leaves and spices into the flour.
 Slowly add water to form a firm and tight dough.